 The Investment Manager does not believe that credit ratings should be used as the sole method of evaluating creditworthiness, as such ratings represent only the opinions of the relevant rating agency as to credit quality and are not absolute standards.
 In addition, ratings agencies may fail to change credit ratings in a timely fashion to reflect events since a security was last rated.
 "Investment-grade" debt securities are those debt securities that are rated by one or more nationally recognized statistical rating organizations ("NRSROs") within one of the four highest long-term quality grades at the time of purchase (e.g., AAA, AA, a or BBB by Standard & Poor's Ratings Services or Fitch, Inc. or Aaa, Aa, A or Baa by Moody's Investors Service, or in the case of unrated securities, determined by the Investment Manager to be of comparable quality.
-For purposes of any minimum or average rating requirements set forth in this Memorandum that are based upon an NRSRO's ratings categories and gradations, (2) the rating assigned by any one NRSRO may be deemed sufficient, even if one or more other NRSROs may have assigned a lower rating, and (3) if a particular debt security is not rated by an NRSRO, the Investment Manager's determination that the security has credit characteristics comparable to those of a particular ratings category shall be sufficient to treat the security as if it had been rated as such by an NRSRO.
+For purposes of any minimum or average rating requirements set forth in this Memorandum that are based upon an NRSRO's ratings categories, (1) if no sub-categories or gradations are specified the requirement is determined without regard to such sub-categories and gradations, (2) the rating assigned by any one NRSRO may be deemed sufficient, even if one or more other NRSROs may have assigned a lower rating, and (3) if a particular debt security is not rated by an NRSRO, the Investment Manager's determination that the security has credit characteristics comparable to those of a particular ratings category shall be sufficient to treat the security as if it had been rated as such by an NRSRO.